Ahmedwagdymohy/DEPI_DevOps/Docker/Docker-Projects/Mongodb-with-MongoExpress/README.md

-# How to start MongoDB with Mongo Express using Docker
+# How to start MongoDB with Mongo Express using Docker 🐳
-## 1- Using Command Line:
+## 1- Using Command Line ✔:
 -   Download Docker and Docker-compose
 -   Download MongoDB Image from [here](https://hub.docker.com/_/mongo)
 -   Download MongoExpress Image from [here](https://hub.docker.com/_/mongo-express)